 That’s a really great question!
 I’ve personally found this subject to be extremely eye opening when reading the Bible.
 For example, one modern misconception is that the Old Testament Law was written and read in the same way we read a legal contract today.
 This is simply not true.
 The Law, especially in a high-context culture like ancient Israel, assumes the reader possesses a sense of justice, mercy, and common sense, and was able to judge matters on a case-by-case basis by using the Law as the standard; hence, the point of the Judges and the Cities of Refuge (Joshua 20:1-9).
 Otherwise, how else could a Judge show mercy?
 In a way, our modern approach to legal contracts is our “legalistic” attempt to codify morality, which we’ll get into in just a moment.

 Sometimes the word legalism is used in our culture today to critique people who are, perhaps, too technical, tedious, pious, black-and-white, overly strict, short-sighted, narrow-minded, or even a bit too logical for their own good.
 But this is not necessarily so.
 After all, a stark contrast between good and evil, or law and sin, ought to be transparent.
 It’s also colloquially referred to as “works doctrine”, which places labour, work ethic, and rituals over grace and faith as a way to merit salvation, as if deserved (cf. Ephesians 2:8-9; Romans 11:6).
 But this only paints part of the picture.
-Furthermore, it also does not follow that obedience to God, even when a person does not ‘feel like it’ or understands why exactly, is legalistic.
+It also does not follow that obedience to God – even when a person does not ‘feel like it’ or understands why exactly – is legalistic.
 After all, there are times when we are not of right mind, whether bagged down by emotional troubles or not fully knowledgeable on a matter; so, irrespective of personal feelings or intelligibility, obedience can reveal your heart for God even when its weak.
 In short, obeying law is not legalistic.

 Legalism is a very emotional, yet religiously charged word.
 But it’s a bigger problem than religion itself.
 Legalism is to believe that following the dos and don’ts of law, justifies itself – just because – irrespective of heartfelt understanding.
 ‘If I don’t murder, rape, or commit a heinous crime, then I am justified as good by my keeping of the law’.
 While law and order help maintain society, it doesn’t cut the mustard for God’s Kingdom (cf. Matthew 5:21-30).
 It misses the greater context, central purpose, and the reason why the law was put in place at all.
 A legalistic person, then, is typically regarded as one who follows the letter of the law but divorces or fails to understand and apply the spirit of the law, placing the rule of law itself as the highest authority, often blending ceremonial or civil law into moral law.
 Therefore, legalism also takes (or makes) laws, commands, rules, and rituals to be the ultimate end of truth, justification and goodness in itself, as if following the law for the sake of law is the target to aim for or the goal to work toward.
 This means that all people – religious and secular alike – are not free from being legalistic (cf. Romans 2:13-15).